chris17453/openshift-console-debgging/README.md

 - What environement is this in? (lab/nonprod/dit/qa/uat/prod)

 ## Personas needed
-- access to the hosting environment (vcenter/ec2/gcloud)
+- Infrastructure - access to the hosting environment (vcenter/ec2/gcloud)
-- access to dns
+- Networking - access to dns
-- access to bastion host
+- Security - access to security groups / firewalls
-- keybaord access to work on the issue (tech)
+- Engineer - keybaord access to work on the issue

 ## First login to your cluster